jpf/okta-social-auth-demo-app/README.md

 ## Developer notes

+### Key files

+-   `social-auth-demo/routes/index.js` and `social-auth-demo/views/index.jade`

+    These are the files with the code and template responsible for rendering the `/` route.
+The code uses the Okta API to fetch a list of available Social Authentication providers, which it passes to the template for rendering into buttons.
+The code is also responsible for rendering the `/social_auth_processing` route.
+-   `social-auth-demo/routes/admin.js` and
+    `social-auth-demo/views/admin.jade`

+    The files responsible for rendering the `/admin` route.

 ### Endpoints

 -   `/admin`

     The Admin panel.
 -   `/social_auth_processing`

     The route that handles completed Social Authentication flows.

-## To Do

--   [ ] `npm start` should display the URL to load when it's ready